Electronic stability control: History

 In 1983, a four-wheel electronic "Anti-Skid Control" system was introduced on the Toyota Crown.
 In 1987, Mercedes-Benz, BMW and Toyota introduced their first traction control systems.
 Traction control works by applying individual wheel braking and throttle to maintain traction under acceleration, but unlike ESC, it is not designed to aid in steering.

 In 1990, Mitsubishi released the Diamante in Japan.
-It featured a new electronically controlled active trace & traction control system.
-Named TCL when it first entered the market, the system evolved into Mitsubishi's modern Active Skid and Traction Control (ASTC) system.
 Developed to help the driver maintain the intended line through a corner; an onboard computer monitored several vehicle operating parameters through various sensors.
 When too much throttle had been used when taking a curve, engine output and braking were automatically regulated to ensure the proper line through a curve and to provide the proper amount of traction under various road surface conditions.
 While conventional traction control systems at the time featured only a slip control function, Mitsubishi's TCL system had an active safety function, which improved course tracing performance by automatically adjusting the traction force (called "trace control"), thereby restraining the development of excessive lateral acceleration while turning.
-Although not a ‘proper’ modern stability control system, trace control monitors steering angle, throttle position and individual wheel speeds, although there is no yaw input.
+Although not a 'proper' modern stability control system, trace control monitors steering angle, throttle position and individual wheel speeds, although there is no yaw input.
 The TCL system's standard wheel slip control function enabled better traction on slippery surfaces or during cornering.
 In addition to the system's individual effect, it also worked together with the Diamante's electronically controlled suspension and four-wheel steering to improve total handling and performance.

 BMW, working with Bosch and Continental, developed a system to reduce engine torque to prevent loss of control and applied it to most of the BMW model line for 1992, excluding the E30 and E36.
 This system could be ordered with the winter package, which came with a limited-slip differential, heated seats, and heated mirrors.
 From 1987 to 1992, Mercedes-Benz and Bosch co-developed a system called Elektronisches Stabilitätsprogramm ("Electronic Stability Program", trademarked as ESP) to control lateral slippage.